Best offer is available publicly

 You’ll also enjoy top-drawer purchase protection benefits, including an extended warranty that doubles the original manufacturer's warranty for up to one year, and coverage against accidental loss or damage of personal property for up to 90 days from the date of purchase.

 As with other World Elite cards, this card requires a minimum personal annual income of $80,000 or a household income of $150,000 to apply.
-Note that longstanding RBC clients may have success going in-branch to see if these requirements can be waived.
+Note that longstanding RBC clients may have success visiting their branch to see if these requirements can be waived.

 Click the below link (not a referral link) to get to the RBC landing page if you’re interested in applying.
 You may also want to consider product switching to this card from a different RBC card in order to preserve your credit account’s contribution to your overall credit history.